 Consider the physical size of the tablet or capsule.
 Swallowing an enormous bomb of a capsule puts some people off.
 Make sure you are capable of getting it down.

-The supplement label lists ingredients in grams (G), milligrams (mg) or micrograms (mcg) then gives this amount as a percentage of the RDA - the Recommended Daily Allowance.
+The supplement label lists ingredients in grams (o), milligrams (mg), micrograms (mcg) or international unit (iu) then gives this amount as a percentage of the RDA - the Recommended Daily Allowance.
 This is a measure of the minimum amount of a vitamin or mineral the body needs to avoid a deficiency disease.
 Please remember it’s not the ideal, nor the optimum but the absolute minimum.
 The better supplements give you 100% of the RDA in each dose.

 Stop taking the supplement if you feel worse or have unexpected allergic reactions and side effects.
 Tell your doctor or health professional and ask for advice.